OpenLEADR/openleadr-rs/README.md

 ```

 In addition to the tests we developed ourselves, there exists a test suite maintained by the OpenADR alliance.
-As it is keept closed source, we cannot integrate this test suite with the CI, unfortunately.
+As it is closed source, we cannot integrate this test suite with the CI, unfortunately.
 Nevertheless, we executed the tests locally to check for incompatibilities.
 Currently, all except for two of the 168 test cases that are applicable for us pass.